What Are the Deadliest Intersection Designs for Pedestrians?

 Improving Pedestrian Safety at Intersections

-Improved infrastructure significantly reduces the risk of pedestrian accidents at intersections.
-To better protect pedestrians, a city can add pedestrian signals, implement verbal countdown timers, and ensure that crosswalks are marked.
-Pedestrian islands can also be used to break up wide crosswalks and reduce crossing time.
-At the same time, it’s critical to educate pedestrians about safe crossing practices.
-Pedestrians should be encouraged to use designated sidewalks, obey traffic signals, and make clear eye contact with drivers before crossing.
+Better infrastructure significantly reduces the risk of pedestrian accidents at intersections.
+Cities can add pedestrian signals, install audible countdown timers, and ensure that crosswalks are clearly marked.
+Pedestrian islands can break up wide crosswalks and shorten crossing distances.
+Education matters, too.
+Pedestrians should be encouraged to use designated crosswalks, obey traffic signals, and make eye contact with drivers before stepping into the street.

-Drivers can also do their part to ensure that pedestrians are safe at crosswalks and intersections.
-As a driver, be patient and mindful of pedestrians, bicyclists, and other vehicles in your vicinity.
+Drivers play an equally important role.
+Be patient and mindful of pedestrians, bicyclists, and other vehicles around you.
 Yield to pedestrians at intersections, avoid distractions, and stay aware of your vehicle’s blind spots when making turns.
-By playing your part as a responsible driver, you keep yourself and your fellow road users safe from unnecessary risk.
+Responsible driving keeps you and every other road user safer.

 Leave a Comment